useInsertionEffect

 useInsertionEffect is for CSS-in-JS library authors.
 Unless you are working on a CSS-in-JS library and need a place to inject the styles, you probably want useEffect or useLayoutEffect instead.

-useInsertionEffect allows inserting elements into the DOM before any layout effects fire.
+useInsertionEffect allows inserting elements into the DOM before any layout Effects fire.

 useInsertionEffect(setup, dependencies?)